 Answer : Jail visits are no longer scheduled by the jail visiting staff.
 All visits are handled by Securus.
 Securus is an outside company that facilitates visitation for many correctional institutions in the U.S. All visits are by video monitors that are located in the public onsite visiting area of the jail and in each housing unit.
 Visitors will need to set up an account with Telmate in order to schedule a visit.
 This can be done by going online to the Securus website https://www.visitfromhome.net or by coming into the jail visiting area and using the Securus kiosk in the visiting waiting room.
 You will need a state issued driver’s license or ID to complete the registration.
 Once a visitor is registered, they can schedule a visit with an inmate/detainee by following the prompts on the website.
 The inmate/detainee also has the option of scheduling a visit with friends or family once they have been registered.
 After a visit is scheduled, the visitor will receive a message on the website after the visit has been confirmed.
 All visits must be scheduled 24 hours in advance of the visit.
 The system will only display the visitation times which are available 24 hours in advance.
 You may also call the Securus customer service number toll free at 1-877-578-3658 for help.
 The visitor will arrive at the jail at the pre-arranged time and go to the visiting desk for further instructions.
 The inmates first two 25 minute visits at the jail for the week are free.
 Any visits after that will be charged $7.50 per 30 minute visit.
 Free on-site visits start over each Wednesday for inmates in the jail on or before June 24, 2014, for other inmates they start over on the day of the week they were booked in.
-Visits at the jail are available Monday thru Friday, 9:00 am-10:30 am, 1:00 pm - 3:30 pm and 7:00 pm - 9:00 pm.
+Visits at the jail are generally available, for most inmates, Monday thru Friday, 9:00 am-10:30 am, 1:00 pm - 3:30 pm and 7:00 pm - 9:00 pm.
 There will be no on-site visits on holidays.